Christy Hornbuckle, President

 Philanthropist and Educator

 Katie was born in Berkeley, CA to Gene and Jane Jones.
 She graduated from Miramonte High School and continued her education at California State University Fresno, where she earned her bachelor’s degree and teaching credential.
 Upon graduating from college, she moved to Bakersfield, CA, where she married Chuck Kirschenmann and began her family.
 She taught for three years until her first of three children were born.
-Katie enjoyed being home and raising her kids, while continually giving back to her community through Assistance League of Bakersfield and staying keenly involved in her kids’ education.
+Katie enjoyed being home and raising her kids, while continually giving back to her community through the Assistance League of Bakersfield and staying keenly involved in her kids’ education.
 This involvement led her to run for the Panama-Buena Vista Unified School District, School Board.
 She was honored to be elected several times and spent 15 years on the Board.
 In 2000, she remarried her now-husband, Steve Valentich.
 Katie has always been a community server and continues to give through Guild House, Assistance League of Bakersfield, and was a founding member of the Panama-Buena Vista Education Foundation.

 Board of Trustees